Effective Cover Letters

 - Relating your interest to recent news or announcement about the company shows you did your research on the company.
 It shows you are interested and it shows you can conduct due diligence.

 - A cover letter shows you have writing skills.You don’t have to write a tome, but even a couple of paragraphs can show that you paid attention in school.
 Any dummy can pay someone to write their resume, but a cover letter is usually the real McCoy.
-Use spell check and then read the cover letter word by word backwards to catch mis spelled words that spellchecker missed.
+Use spell check and then read the cover letter word by word backward to catch misspelled words that spellchecker missed.

 Your job description mentioned that you are looking for the following skills: